SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 ### **Curate**

-The purpose of this phase is *to* *analyze, cleanup and structure* the raw material that has been collected.
+The purpose of this phase is *to* *analyze, cleanup and structure* the raw materials that have been collected.

 Preparing software source code for archival in **Software Heritage** requires special care: the source code needs to be *cleaned up*,